 Please refer to the provincial legislation for more information.

 Are there any other charges associated with the net metering program?

-Yes, other charges include an account setup charge, a monthly service charge and, in some circumstances, an administration charge.
+Yes.
+Other charges include an account setup charge, a monthly service charge and, in some circumstances, an administration charge.

-How long does the generation credit last?
+Does the generation credit expire?

-- The size of their service entrance;
+- The size of your service entrance;

 How do I apply to the net metering program?